 A study of the revolutionary period from the Treaty of Paris in 1763 through the repeated crises with Britain, the Revolutionary War, the Treaty of Paris of 1783.
 Prerequisite: HIS 261 or permission of instructor.
-Alternate years, Spring '10.
+Spring, even years.

-HIS 328 THE DEMOCRATIC REPUBLIC: 1800-1836 (W)
+HIS 328 THE DEMOCRATIC REPUBLIC: 1800-1836 (W) (3) A study of the development of the United States from the election of Thomas Jefferson through the

-A study of the development of the United States from the election of Thomas Jefferson through the Jacksonian period.
+A study of the development of the United States from the election of Thomas Jefferson thro Jacksonian period.
 Prerequisite: HIS 261 or permission of instructor.
-Alternate years, Spring '11.
+Spring, odd years.